 ROBERT LEANDRO, Director of Operations & Facilities

-Robert Leandro, Director for Operations & Facilities, has been with HUDS for more than 35 years.
-Throughout his career, he has held positions in General Service and as General Cook, Butcher, Pantry Steward, Production Manager, Assistant Manager, Production Manager for the Harvard Faculty Club, General Manager, and Assistant Director for Residential Dining, Director for Facilities, Interim Manager for the Harvard Faculty Club, and Director for Operations and Facilities.
-Promoted to his current position in 2005, Bob oversees maintenance and renovations and is the environmental safety and compliance manager.
+Robert Leandro, Director for Operations & Facilities, has been with HUDS for 50 years.
+Throughout his career, he has held positions in General Service and as General Cook, Butcher, Pantry Steward, Production Manager, Assistant Manager, Chef Production Manager for the Harvard Faculty Club, General Manager, Director for Residential Dining, Director for Facilities, Interim Manager for the Harvard Faculty Club, and Director for Operations and Facilities.
+Promoted to his current position in 2010, Bob oversees maintenance and renovations and is the environmental safety and compliance manager.
 Bob renovated 11 of the house kitchens and was integral in the Leadership in Energy and Environmental Design (LEED) Silver Certification awarded to the Dunster and Mather dining hall renovations.
 He regularly consults with University project management teams on kitchen and foodservice facility build-outs, retrofits existing facilities for improved sustainability measures, and is a trusted colleague to numerous design consultant and architects.

 CRISTA MARTIN, Director for Strategic Initiatives and Communications

-Since joining HUDS in 1998, Crista Martin has helped establish HUDS' full-service marketing and design center, providing all communications support for its 30-plus operations.
-Crista and her team coordinate online and print marketing, social media, market research, and public and media relations.
+Crista Martin joined HUDS in 1998 and with her team coordinates online and print marketing, social media, market research, and public and media relations.
 The Communications team has won numerous awards from such organizations as the University & College Designers Association and the International Association of Business Communicators.
 Crista is a frequent presenter and volunteer with NACUFS, including as its Regional Director and Regional Conference Chair.